leahneukirchen/snooze/README.md

   execs the command.
 You need to ensure (by setting up supervision) snooze runs again after that!
 * if we woke due to a SIGALRM, the command is executed immediately as well
+* if we notice time moved backwards, recompute the time until the event
 * if the event is in the future, recompute the time it takes, possibly considering shifting of the system time or timezone changes (timezone reload only tested on glibc)